 Highlights from three months of backpacking through Europe

 I had to kick off my ’round the world trip at one of my favorite events of the year: the July 4 hot dog eating contest.
 Extra bonus that that night Joey Chestnut told me he doesn’t hate me.
 Extra extra bonus that the awesome Rob and Amber took me in for a few days.

-I was proud of myself that I was even able to get to Poland, I was still having a hard time, but had one night of clarity in Warsaw.
+I was proud of myself that I was even able to get to Poland in Eastern Europe, I was still having a hard time, but had one night of clarity in Warsaw.
 Of course, then I had a bitch of a time getting to Krakow and some really hard days.
 So hard that I decided to scrap my plans to go to Budapest.
 Krakow wasn’t all bad though, Auschwitz-Birkenau was a powerful experience and it was a pretty gorgeous town.

 From Krakow, I took a flight to Brussels where I met up with Jaime for the first time!
 While I was still having a hard time, it was nice to have a friend.
 We next headed to Bruges, which was a truly beautiful place.

 Sevilla was also where I had my turning point and decided that I never want to go home.

 In Valencia I had one of the weirdest nights ever (that involved paella, 21st birthdays, stolen wine, and cocaine…).

 Then it was on to Barcelona.
 Where I stayed in an awesome apartment for a month.
 I saw a lot of beautiful Gaudi buildings, finally (mostly) got over my sickness, learned to make Tortilla de Patatas, met up with my friends Ian and Adam, and attended an amazing festival of fire parades and human tower building.